 This program is a pilot initiative from Avira.
 Therefore and based on the success of this initiative, we may decide to change, pause or cancel the program at any time and without further notice.
 We encourage you to check the status of the program on a regular basis.

-This program is targeted purely on the client side applications.
-Any server / back-end testing is out of scope of this program. [this is to say that any request, regardless of origin, to any web-based property is out of scope]
+This program is targeted purely at the client side applications.
+Any server/back-end testing is out of scope of this program. [this is to say that any request, regardless of origin, to any web-based property is out of scope]

 Please, always download the latest installation package: